Randy Couture: Personal life

-In 2012 Randy Couture was inducted into the International Sports Hall of Fame (ISHOF) presented by sports legend Dr. Robert M. Goldman.
+In 2012, Couture was inducted into the International Sports Hall of Fame (ISHOF) presented by sports legend Dr. Robert M. Goldman.
+In 2018, he was inducted into the National Wrestling Hall of Fame and was an Outstanding American honoree.

 On October 23, 2019, Couture suffered a heart attack after training and walked himself to a nearby hospital.
 Following a successful operation, Couture made a full recovery.

+Following a racing crash accident in July 2025, Couture had to be airlifted to a hospital with first and second-degree burns.
+He was discharged shortly thereafter.